atikiNBTW/FireNotiFire/README.md

 # FireNotiFire

-### Written in about an hour because I died of fire two times in a row, so don't expect much from it!
+### Written in about an hour, so don't expect much from it!